 What is a District Heating System?

-A district heating system is where heat in the form of hot water is supplied from a central source to provide both hot water for use and for space heating to a number of domestic and/or commercial properties.
-It is very common in northern Europe and there are examples locally in Aberdeen and Methlick.
+A district heating system or heat network is where heat in the form of hot water is supplied from a central source to provide heat for both space heating and domestic hot water to a number of domestic and/or commercial properties.
+It is very common in northern Europe and there are examples locally in Aberdeen, Methlick and Banchory.

 What area will it cover?

-It is proposed initially, to cover the adjacent communities of Port Elphinstone and Inverurie.
-It may also be possible to extend the system to Kintore and Blackburn.
+Initially, it is proposed to cover the adjacent communities of Port Elphinstone and Inverurie where the greatest heat use is.
+It is also proposed to extend the system to Kintore.

 Who will be eligible to receive it?

-All properties within the catchment area will be eligible, including domestic, commercial, industrial and public sector premises.
+All properties within the catchment area will be eligible, including domestic, commercial, industrial, and public sector premises, subject to the roll out of the heat network infrastructure.

 Will the heat be cheaper than gas or electric?